zhouzhongyuan/redux-demo/02/README.md

 ## 21 Displaying Loading Indicators

 We will learn how to display the loading indicators while the data is being fetched.

+## 22 Dispatching Actions Asynchronously with Thunks

+We will learn about “thunks”—the most common way to write async action creators in Redux.

+实现了redux-thunk